ParthDesai/parthdesai.github.io/about.md

 In the past few years, I've worked as backend software engineer and/or architect, and designed complex backend solution in [c#](https://github.com/parthdesai/sso) and [golang](https://github.com/bulletind/khabar).

-Currently, I am working on developing pseudo real-time integrations with popular web sites, that enables our product to be integrated seamlessly with these sites(Github, stackexchange, twitter etc.).
+Currently, I am designing key components of the restful web-service.
+My work involves making web-service as fast and as scalable as possible, and also maintain code quality and proper architecture while doing that.
 I am also doing technical review for renowned publisher in the UK for upcoming go programming language book.

-I also work on c/c++ and haskell when I am not hiding behind my office computer.
+In my spare time, I usually working on c/c++ and haskell, as well as learn and understand machine learning.

 You can contact me on [gmail](mailto:desaiparth08@gmail.com)